mrbarge/hugo-site/content/posts/blogs-in-2019.md

 * *How to structure a multi-file C program* ([part 1](https://opensource.com/article/19/7/structure-multi-file-c-part-1), [part 2](https://opensource.com/article/19/7/structure-multi-file-c-part-2)) is a good introduction to starting a small C project from scratch.
 * I find [Writing Sustainable Python Scripts](https://vincent.bernat.ch/en/blog/2019-sustainable-python-script) to be a good Python equivalent that covers the essentials for a new project.
+* A fantasy baseball site is certainly not the first place I'd be looking to for programming tutorials, but somehow it's featuring one of the [best introductory write-ups on Rust](https://tht.fangraphs.com/baseball-coding-with-rust-intro/) that I've discovered (ignoring the Rust Book).
+Don't be disheartened by the XML parsing in part 1, it is addressed in [subsequent](https://tht.fangraphs.com/baseball-coding-with-rust-part-2/) [parts](https://tht.fangraphs.com/baseball-coding-with-rust-part-3/)..
 * [When "Zoë" !== "Zoë"](https://withblue.ink/2019/03/11/why-you-need-to-normalize-unicode-strings.html): Being Unicode-aware in your string handling.
 * [Object-oriented Programming: The Trillion Dollar Disaster](https://medium.com/better-programming/object-oriented-programming-the-trillion-dollar-disaster-92a4b666c7c7?).
 And if you're done with that, take a look at [Functional Programming?
 Don't Even Bother, It's a Silly Toy](https://medium.com/better-programming/fp-toy-7f52ea0a947e) by the same author.
 * [Comparing user Distinguished Names](https://frasertweedale.github.io/blog-redhat/posts/2019-05-28-a-dn-is-not-a-string.html) is not straightforward when there's many ways it can possibly appear.